 In short, there's a lot!
 Disney owns Star, Star Wars, Marvel, Pixar, Fox, and National Geographic, so straight off the bat, there's a huge amount on offer to subscribers.
 Also, most of the films that are set in the Avengers universe are also on Disney Plus, except for some that involved different studios to Disney, such as Spider-Man.

 Increasingly, theatrical content is landing straight on Disney Plus the same day it hits cinemas.
-The live-action film Cruella, starring Emma Stone and Emma Thompson, debuted on Disney Plus and in cinemas recently.
-Like the live-action remake of Mulan and the animated feature film Raya and the Last Dragon, Cruella is available to stream through Premier Access.
+The live-action film Jungle Cruise, starring Emily Blunt and Dwayne Johnson has been added to Disney Plus.
+Like the 101 Dalmations spin-off, Cruella and the animated feature film Luca, Jungle Cruise, Black Widow and Shang-Chi is available to stream through Premier Access.

 Also on Disney Plus are the first two seasons of the popular The Mandalorian, the Mighty Ducks revival TV series Game Changers, and much-beloved MCU shows WandaVision and The Falcon and the Winter Soldier.
 Speaking of the Marvel Cinematic Universe, this summer introduced a new mini-series featuring the God of Mischief himself, Loki.